Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 ✔️ There are opportunities to sit, but the majority of the time you’ll be traveling from place to place or stationary without the opportunity for a seat (unless you bring one!).
 The longest distance between tour stops is about 0.2 miles (a 4-minute walk).

-✔️ We will travel at a moderate pace and I will always wait until all group members are assembled at a stop before offering tour narration.
+✔️ We will travel at a moderate pace and I will always wait until all guests are assembled at a stop before offering tour narration.

 ✔️ Portland’s streets and sidewalks run the gamut from A++ awesome to “Boo!
 One star!”
 If you use a wheelchair or a walker or are unsteady on your feet, you might experience mobility challenges on the tour as we traverse cobblestone streets, uneven brick sidewalks, and narrow pathways.
 If you have mobility needs, tell me so I can modify the tour to more comfortable routes.